rodicamotpan/freecodecamp/README.md

 * Quiz exemple(Learn Accessibility by Building a Quiz)
 * CSS Pseudo Selectors (Learn CSS Pseudo Selectors By Building A Balance Sheet)
 * Intermediate CSS (Learn Intermediate CSS by Building a Picasso Painting)
+* Building a Piano(Learn Responsive Web Design by Building a Piano)